Congratulations to all #CortlandBound Red Dragons!

 Glass Tower Hall (quad-style residence hall primarily for returning students)

 starting approximately Aug.
-27, 2021 Projected move-in for first-year students who have attended Orientation.
+24, 2023 Move-in starts for first-year students who have attended Orientation.
 Please consult the Residence Life and Housing page for the most current information.

 Complete health forms online through the Student Health Portal, which is accessed by logging in to myRedDragon.
 Instructions and requirements can be found on Student Health Service’s new student page.